 PCO drivers will have noticed that the private hire industry has become more competitive than ever before, which means it’s important to keep one step ahead of the game to find jobs.

-Here’s our top 4 ways to find more jobs
+Here are our top 4 ways to find more jobs

 1. Change shifts and locations to keep up with the Night Tube

 Since the introduction of the Night Tube service last year, the journey passengers take to get home has altered significantly.
 As expected, there has been a general decrease in the number of pickups in central London, but what’s interesting to note is that pickups from suburban stations have increased.

 Uber says that it has seen an average of a 63% increase in Uber pickups from Night Tube stations, with some stations hitting the giddy heights of more than 300%.
 Across the board, Uber says that journeys starting within 200 meters of Night Tube stations have grown by 22% while the Night Tube is running.

 So, it might be worth thinking about adjusting shifts and locations in order to meet this growing demand.